Pandemic fiction: Fall books include stories of the virus

 One political genre is largely absent: Books by the opposition to a sitting president, a lucrative business during several previous administrations.
 Conservative books have a large audience; right-wing commentator Mark R. Levin's “American Marxism" has sold hundreds of thousands of copies this summer.
 But publishers and booksellers struggled to name any upcoming works centered on criticism of President Biden.

-“The focus continues to be on Trump," says Mark Laframboise, a buyer for the Politics & Prose bookstore in Washington, D.C.
+“The focus continues to be on Trump," said Mark Laframboise, a buyer for the Politics & Prose bookstore in Washington, D.C.

 Thomas Spence, publisher of the conservative Regnery Publishing, said his company had profited well from books about President Bill Clinton and President Barack Obama, but was not even seeing proposals about Biden.
 Hemingway's “Rigged” is one of Regnery's major fall releases.